hraj132/EatWeb/README.md

 # Restaurant-Website
-This is a website of my restaurant using HTML, CSS, JS, MYSQL.
+This is a website of my restaurant using HTML, CSS, JS.